 Educators are increasingly investing in video.
 For example, 52 percent of universities in a 2016 survey used a video streaming solution.
 The reason for this upsurge in video for educational uses is simple: video is a powerful educational tool.
 In this article, we’ll review and compare the 6 best live streaming video platforms for online learning.

-Live streaming in particular is a very useful technology for e-learning.
-It allows for real-time interaction and a “classroom-like” feel that’s valuable for learning.
+Live streaming, in particular, is a very useful technology for e-learning.
+It allows for real-time interaction and a “classroom-like” feel, both invaluable for educational contexts.

-In this article, we’ll look in more detail at how educators are using live streaming video platforms and online video in general.
-Then, we’ll dive into the features that educators need for online video.
-With these features in mind, we’ll finish off the article by comparing 6 of the top live streaming video platforms.
+In this article, we’ll look in more detail at how educators use live streaming video platforms and online video in general.
+Next, we’ll dive into the features that educators need for online video.
+With these features in mind, we’ll wrap things up by comparing 6 top live streaming video platforms.

 How educators are using live streaming video platforms to upend learning

 In 2019, the education industry is booming.
 Globally, the number of students enrolled in higher education has more than doubled since the year 2000.
 These students are “digital natives” who desire course content in digital formats.
 More and more students are enrolling in these types of accessible online courses.

 Today, more and more teachers are taking advantage of this proclivity by using video technology to improve learning outcomes.
 According to one study, video use in education can be “highly effective.
 88 percent of universities say that video increases student achievement levels.”

-These numbers should be no surprise.
+These numbers should come as no surprise.
 Video allows students to watch content at home and review lectures whenever they want.
-Moreover, video allows people catch up on content when they miss a class.
+Moreover, video allows students to catch up on content after missing class.
 Video allows students to learn remotely, from the other side of town or the other side of the world.

 The basics of live streaming video platforms

-There are many reasons why OTT video is effective and powerful.
-However, we’re going to shift gears now and look at the live streaming video platforms that make all this possible.
+OTT video is effective and powerful.
+However, let’s shift gears now and look at the live streaming video platforms that OTT video use possible.